komodoservices/pos64splitter/README.md

     Locks the largest and oldest utxos in each segid up to the % you asked.

     Gives balance of utxos remaning that are not locked.
 These should be the smallest and newest utxo's in each segid.
+The least likely to stake.

     Then lets you send some coins to an address.